Anthony-Giacinto/orbits/README.md

 * The recommended browsers to use are Microsoft Edge and Google Chrome.
 * The browser GUI was built using VPython:
     * https://www.glowscript.org/docs/VPythonDocs/index.html
-* On first use, must:
-    1. Copy the .../files/images folder and place it in the VPython package folder .../Lib/site-packages/vpython/vpython_data/ .
-    2. Copy everything else from .../files/ and place them in .../Lib/site-packages/vpython/vpython_libraries/ to replace the default files.
 * To run the GUI:

         import orbits as orb
         orb.Simulate()
 * To exit the Gui, just close the browser window.
 * Can perform astrodynamics calculations without the GUI:

         import orbits as orb
         orb.astro."function"